Idearium/developers/git/usageguide.md

-# Idearium Git Style Guide
+# Idearium Git style guide

 This is an Idearium style guide for Git.